brownan/backathon/README.md

 * Keep the code and architecture simple.
 Complexity is avoided except when absolutely necessary

 No other backup programs I've found quite met these criteria.
-Gbackup takes ideas from Borg, Restic, Duplicati, and others.
+Backathon takes ideas from Borg, Restic, Duplicati, and others.

-GBackup runs on Linux using Python 3.5.3 or newer.
+Backathon runs on Linux using Python 3.5.3 or newer.
 At the moment, compatability with any other platforms is coincidental.

 These features are not a priority and probably won't be implemented: